Automattic/wp-calypso/config/README.md

 ENABLE_FEATURES=manage/plugins/compatibility-warning DISABLE_FEATURES=code-splitting,reader npm start
 ```

-### Testing Feature Flags On Any Environments
+### Testing Feature Flags On Any Environment

-If you want to temporarily enable/disable some feature flags on a particular environment, calypso.live included, you can add a `?flags=` query parameter to the URL.
+If you want to temporarily enable/disable some feature flags on a particular environment (calypso.live included) you can add a `?flags=` query parameter to the URL.

 - `?flags=foo` enables feature *foo*.
 - `?flags=-bar` disables feature *bar*.